morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 This is a long way from the truth.

+Michael Mulkay (in
-Despite the shared identities and methods and assumptions -- on the ground, artificial intelligence is actually made up of many hundreds of smaller communities, which branch and merge and share and compete with one another.
+["Three Kinds of Scientific Development"](https://journals.sagepub.com/doi/abs/10.1111/j.1467-954X.1975.tb02231.x?journalCode=sora)) extends the Kuhnian model (which he calls the "model of closure") by showing that despite the shared identities and methods and assumptions -- on the ground, a science is made up of many smaller communities.
+Mulkay argues that research traditions (which, remember, include methods as well as assumptions) evolve when people migrate between communities, taking ideas and methods with them as they go.
+And this migrations don't only happen *within* a field, but more importantly, *between* fields.

-For example, among some of the fields include:
+For example, in artificial intelligence, some of the fields include:

 Image classification; image segmentation; speech segmentation; image generation; text generation; speech synthesis; planning; optimization algorithms;